Roman-Gala/Roman-Gala/README.md

 - 👋 Hi, I’m @Roman-Gala
-- IT Student at Cracow University of Technology
+- Computer Science student at Cracow University of Technology
 - Looking for an internship